 Jason Gratl litigates at all levels of Court, including the Supreme Court of Canada, where he was counsel on Vancouver Sun v.
 O.N.E., Charkaoui v.
 Minister of Citizenship and Immigration, Editions Ecosocietee Inc. v.
 Banro Corp, SWUAV v.
 Attorney General of Canada, Carter v.
-Canada (Attorney General), and R. v.
+Canada (Attorney General), R. v.
 Smith and Ewert v.
 Correctional Service of Canada.

 Among his accomplishments, Jason assisted Robert Latimer in obtaining release into parole, expanding his day parole and securing his right to international travel while on parole.
 Jason contributed to preventing Shell Canada Energy from engaging in Coal Bed Methane extraction in the Sacred Headwaters (Tahltan) territory of Northern British Columbia, and secured a 4.9 million dollar settlement from three levels of government for approximately 90 children of missing women murdered by Robert Pickton.
 He acted in contempt proceedings in respect of Occupy Vancouver, the Burnaby/SFU Trans Mountain protests, Raw Milk, and fought against injuctions attempting to restrain Sea Shepherd's video recording of fish farming.
 Jason's work before the BC Court of Appeal in Unifor 2301 v.
 Rio Tinto Alcan contributed to expanding the jurisdiction of the Environmental Appeal Board, and ultimately led to a consent order that refashioned the safeguards on Rio Tinto's sulphur dioxide emissions permit.
 Jason worked with Laura Shaver to certify and settle a class action reqiring reimbursement of clinic access fees deducted from income and disability assistance payments of persons receiving methadone treatment.
 Jason's work recently secured wiretap disclosure rights in the extradition context before the BC Court of Appeal in USA v.
 Fraser, with the requesting state's applciation for leave to the Supreme Court of Canada denied.